 Third Technology Decision - NoSQL vs SQL

 For this application, we decided to use Riak, NoSQL database that has become more popular in the past year, because we expected a lot of users and a lot of Whispers.
 We decided that the additional up-front cost of Map/Reduces would be OK because we could really scale to dozens of Riak servers and Terabytes of Whisper data.
-This was not the case, and we'll cover what happened with Riak in Part 2.
+This was not the case, and we'll cover what happened with Riak in a second post like I mentioned in the introduction.
 Was it a good decision to use Riak?
 Cue the ominous music and stay tuned...

 Fourth Technology Decision - Security